 Compensation Committee.
 The compensation committee presently is composed of John C. Schweitzer (Chairman), C. Ronald Blankenship, A. R. Carpenter and Douglas S. Luke.
-The compensation committee held three meetings related to reviewing 2003 annual performance, to discuss leadership development and succession planning, and to review and approve modifications to Regency's current executive compensation plans.
+The compensation committee held three meetings related to reviewing 2003 annual performance and to review and approve modifications to Regency's current executive compensation plans.
 This committee has the responsibility of approving the compensation arrangements for senior management of Regency, including annual bonus and long-term compensation.
 It also recommends to the board of directors adoption of any compensation plans in which officers and directors of Regency are eligible to participate, and makes grants of employee stock options and other stock awards under Regency's Long-Term Omnibus Plan.

 Investment Committee.
-The investment committee presently is composed of Thomas G. Wattles (Chairman), C. Ronald Blankenship, Martin E. Stein, Jr. and Terry N. Worrell.
+The investment committee presently is composed of Thomas G. Wattles (Chairman), C. Ronald Blankenship and Terry N. Worrell.
 This committee was formed to review and approve Regency's capital allocation strategy, to approve investments and dispositions exceeding certain thresholds and to review Regency's investment and disposition programs and the performance of in-process developments.
 The investment committee met five times during 2003.